Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/08-errors.md

 ### Error message

-After the traceback, the error output will include an error message that descibes the actual problem.
+After the traceback, the error output includes an error message that describes the actual problem.
 Here's what the error message looks like in our example:

 ```
 NameError: name 'preson' is not defined
 ```

-This error message has two parts: the type of the error and a description of the error.
+This error message has two parts: the type of the error, and a description of the error.

 The first part before the colon tells us the type of error, in this case a `NameError`.
 This type of error occurs when Python is unable to find a variable or function with the name specified in the code.